branko3000/cmlrpg/readme.md

 - playerMaxAmmunition - the capacity of the weapon the player is currently holding.
 - playerWeapon - the name of the weapon the player has currently equipped.
 - playerWeaponSound - a random sound from all of the possibile sounds the currently equipped weapon of the player can make.
-- playerWeaponDamage - the damage range of the players weapon
+- playerWeaponPower - the damage range of the players weapon
 - playerArmor - the name of the armor the player has currently equipped.
 - playerArmorSound - a sound the players armor can make
+- playerArmorPower - the power of the currently equipped armour
 - enemyName - the name of the enemy the player has fought last, during a fight it is the name of the current enemy.
 - enemyBehavior - the name of the enemys behavior
 - enemyBattlecry - a random battlecry from the list of battlecrys the enemy has.